 Speed and responsiveness are design features.
 A slow interface feels broken, regardless of how beautiful it looks.
 I optimize for performance as part of the design process.

-As a developer, I think my role is to translate design intent into functional reality.
+As a Fractional CTO, I think my role is to translate design intent into functional reality while ensuring technical decisions support both immediate user needs and long-term scalability.
 This means understanding not just what the design looks like, but why it was designed that way.

-The best collaborations happen when developers understand design principles and designers understand technical constraints.
-This shared understanding leads to better products.
+The best collaborations happen when Fractional CTOs understand design principles and can bridge the gap between design vision and technical implementation.
+This shared understanding leads to better products and faster delivery.

 A Personal Reflection